TAX

 Additional rate (45 per cent) taxpayers are not given a personal savings allowance.

 You might also look at holding premium bonds.
-In January 2023, the annual prize rate was 3.0 per cent and prizes are tax-free (2).
+In December 2023, the annual prize rate was 4.65 percent and prizes are tax-free (2).
 But the odds of winning a premium bond prize are just 24,000 to one (for every £1 bond).
 So you would need to hold a significant amount of them to have a good chance of reaching the annual prize rate.
 You can hold up to £50,000 in premium bonds.

 Sources: